Vanille-N/meander.typ/docs/docs.typ

 = Inter-element interaction <interactive>

-MEANDER allows attaching tags to elements, and applying properties based on those tags.
+MEANDER allows attaching tags to elements.
+These tags can then be used to:
+- control visibility of obstacles to other elements,
+- apply post-processing style parameters,
+- position an element relative to a previous one,
+- measuring the width or height of a placed element.

 More features are planned, including
-- positioning an element relative to a previous one,
-- changing the default style of elements with some tag.
+- additional styling options,
+- default parameters controlled by tags.
 Open a #link(repo + "issues")[feature request] if you have an idea of a behavior based on tags that should be supported.